arashnm80/arashnm80.github.io/handbook/c'est-la-vie.md

 title: C'est la vie
 ---

-> Leave or fight for the narrow possibility to live.
+> Leave or do my best to live.